-Grace Brennan is the founder of Buy From the Bush and a 2020 Growth Awards Regional Winner in the Community & People category.
-While Grace was nominated for the Innovator category, through the judging process it was clear her contributions to agriculture, rural and regional Australia more closely aligns with our Community & People category.
+Grace Brennan is the founder of Buy From the Bush and the winner of the Growth Awards 2020 Judges Choice Award.
+While Grace was originally nominated for the Innovator category, through the judging process it was clear her contributions to agriculture, rural and regional Australia more closely aligned with the Community & People category.
+She was recognised as a Regional Winner in the Community & People category before winning the Judges Choice Award.
 Read on to learn more about Grace.

 What’s the one thing you have done in your career you are most proud of?